DmitrysXYZ/Emergency-System/emergency-system/README.md

 ###  Description

-Emergency System
+= Emergency system =
-Stay up to date on all the latest developments in virology and biotechnology with ongoing updates from the W.H.O. ( World.
-Health.
-Organization ).
+Stay up to date with all the latest developments in the world.
-Helping people stay alert in the event of a biological hazard.
+Helping people stay alert in the event of a chemical, biological, radiological, nuclear hazard (CBRN, DEFCON, EMERGCONs).

-* You can also use our application on your own website through the wordpress plugin.
+= DEFCON - EMERGCONs Levels =

+DEFCON 1: Maximum military readiness for "immediate response" to threats or attacks DEFCON 2: Military forces stand ready to deploy and fight in six hours or less DEFCON 3: Select forces are ready to deploy in 15 minutes DEFCON 4: "Above normal readiness"
+DEFCON 5: "Normal"

 ###  Docs and support